allysonw/dental-cms/README.md

 ![demo](https://media.giphy.com/media/9rjU0XID0jjXumbcpN/giphy.gif)

 ## Installation
-Clone this repository and run `bundle install` to install the needed gems.
+Fork and clone this repository and run `bundle install` to install the needed gems.
+Migrate the db with `rake db:migrate`.
 From the main directory, run `thin start --ssl` and navigate to http://localhost:3000/ to launch the site.

 * Ruby version: ruby-2.5.0
 * Run the test suite with `rspec`